Assess your standard with the French Language Test (TCF), rapid and official proof!

 The TCF ANF includes 2 mandatory examinations: oral comprehension (25 minutes) and oral expression (12 minutes).

 The General TCF allows the assessment of your standard of oral and written expression.
-The questions follow the principle of gradually increasing difficulty.
+The questions follow the principle of gradually

 Who is it for?

 For anyone wishing to assess their competence in French for personal, academic or professional purposes.

 The full General TCF (mandatory + additional examinations) is required by most French universities to accept applications by foreign

 students in their various study departments (faculties).
 Please contact your university for information on its requirements before

 Mandatory examinations last 1 hour 25 minutes and include 76 multiple choice questions, assessing your oral comprehension, your command of the language structure and your written comprehension.

 The additional examinations assess your standard of written and oral expression.
 The oral expression examination lasts 12 minutes and the written expression examination lasts 1 hour.

 The TCF for Preliminary Admission Application (TCF DAP) is for anyone having applied for preliminary admission to French Universities.